Platformus/Platformus-Docs/fundamentals/audience/roles.rst

-﻿Roles
+﻿.. _roles:

+Roles
 =====

 Roles are used to group the permissions.
 For now, you can’t assign a permission to a user directly, it is only possible to assign a role.
-You can manage them (add, edit, and delete) from the backend using the :guilabel:`Audience/Roles` section:
+You can manage them (create, edit, and delete) from the backend using the :guilabel:`Audience/Roles` section:

 .. image:: /images/fundamentals/audience/roles/1.png